Best RADIUS Server in 2026: Top Cloud RADIUS Solutions for Wi-Fi and Enterprise Networks

 Passwordless

-Cloud RADIUS is a managed RADIUS service that was specifically designed from the ground up for secure, passwordless authentication with digital certificates.
-It pairs with the SecureW2 managed PKI and easy onboarding and deployment tools, such as our dissolvable onboarding client and managed device gateways.
+Cloud RADIUS is a managed RADIUS service that offers secure, passwordless authentication with digital certificates.
+It pairs with the JoinNow Dynamic PKI and easy onboarding and deployment tools, such as the SecureW2 MultiOS dissolvable onboarding client and managed device gateways.

-On its own, it’s known for its vendor-neutrality and ability to fit into any infrastructure seamlessly.
+Cloud RADIUS is known for its vendor-neutrality and ability to seamlessly fit into any infrastructure.
 With its supporting team of engineers, it can be deployed in under an hour.

 What’s more, Cloud RADIUS empowers organizations to move past legacy protocols like LDAP.
-Since it can communicate directly with your Identity Provider at the time of authentication, you don’t need a duplicate LDAP directory server.
+Since it can communicate directly with your identity provider (IdP) at the time of authentication, you don’t need a duplicate LDAP directory server.
 Without ties to legacy protocols, Cloud RADIUS makes it simple for enterprises to move to the cloud for all their authentication needs.

 There are many cloud RADIUS servers available that utilize LDAP today.
-Many of them have attractive features, such as free trials of varying lengths that allow your administrators to get a feel for how they work prior to deploying them on a larger scale.
+Many of them have attractive features, such as free trials of varying lengths that allow your administrators to get a feel for how they work prior to large-scale deployment.

-Some have additional perks, too, such as multi-tenant portals for MSPS or the ability to integrate with major IDPs.
-Common drawbacks for these types of RADIUS servers, however, are their reliance on cloud LDAP servers, rather than communicating directly with your IDP.
+Some have additional perks, too, such as multi-tenant portals for MSPS or the ability to integrate with major IdPs.
+A common drawback of these types of RADIUS servers is their reliance on cloud LDAP servers rather than direct communication with your IdP.
 Unfortunately, there are plenty of reasons for organizations to steer away from LDAP these days.

 Additionally, many of these services aren’t designed for passwordless authentication by default.
 The main authentication protocol they tend to support is EAP-TTLS/PAP.
-This doesn’t mean that you can’t go passwordless with such services at all, but some require you to purchase an add-on to do so with EAP-TLS.
+This doesn’t mean that you can’t go passwordless with such services, but some require you to purchase an add-on to do so with EAP-TLS.

 Which Is Better: RADIUS or LDAP?